mnlipp/VM-Operator/index.md

 The goal of this project is to provide the means for running Qemu based VMs in Kubernetes pods.

+The image used for the VM pods combines Qemu and a control programm for starting and managing the Qemu process.
+It is called "the runner".

+While you can deploy a runner manually (or with the help of some helm templates), the preferred way is to deploy "the manager" component which acts as a Kubernetes operator for the runners and thus the VMs.

+## Motivation
 The project was triggered by a remark in the discussion about RedHat [dropping SPICE support](https://bugzilla.redhat.com/show_bug.cgi?id=2030592) from the RHEL packages.
 Which means that you have to run Qemu in a